I have ten years' experience as a reptile breeder. I handle rats and mice on a regular basis.

 So Why You Would Want to Breed Rodents?

 There are many reasons.
-I got started because there was an actual nation wide shortage of available rodents!
-Yes, believe it or not, for a couple of years there was no regular supply to feed to our hungry reptiles.
-Local breeders that I knew in person had stopped selling altogether, and large online suppliers put you on a waiting list and limited quantities!
+I got started because there was an actual nationwide shortage of available rodents!
+Yes, believe it or not, for a couple of years there was no regular supply of rodents to feed to our hungry reptiles.
+Local breeders that I knew in person had stopped selling altogether, and large online suppliers put you on a waiting list and had limited quantities!

 - The ability to always have the right size, species, and quantity on hand.